omeatai/azure-codes/bash-cmd/deploy-vnet-peering/README.md

 -----------------------
-DEPLOY GLOVAL AND LOCAL VIRTUAL NETWORK PEERING ON AZURE
+DEPLOY GLOBAL AND LOCAL VIRTUAL NETWORK PEERING ON AZURE
 -----------------------

 -----------------------